 Early flight to San Cristóbal.
 Meet your guide and transfer to the ship.

-Land on Santa Fe for guided walks to observe the wildlife and plentiful marine iguanas.
+Land on Santa Fe early morning for guided walks to observe the wildlife and plentiful marine iguanas.
 Opportunities for swimming and snorkelling with the sea lions.
 Afternoon visit to South Plaza for wildlife spotting opportunities.

-Land at Genovesa, an old imploded volcano, to observe the massive colonies of frigatebirds, boobies and other seabirds, as well as striking volcanic cliffs rising from the ocean.
+Land at Genovesa, an old imploded volcano, to observe the massive colonies of frigatebirds, boobies, and other seabirds, as well as striking volcanic cliffs rising from the ocean.

 Visit Sullivan Bay on Santiago Island in the morning to witness the striking and fascinating giant lava formations.
 Very few plants have managed to survive on this island due to the harsh environment and relatively new lava floe.
-Enjoy a walk along the lava formations before coming to a white coral sand beach, where plentiful sally lightfoot crabs and sea lions can be seen.
+Enjoy a walk along the lava formations before coming to a white-coral-sand beach, where plentiful Sally Lightfoot crabs and sea lions can be seen.

 Morning visit to Black Turtle Cove, then disembark on Baltra for a late morning flight back to Quito.